 Myth 9: European shale is only a short term stopgap that will not provide energy security

-A. We hope to see the first concrete results of actual European resources sometime in 2011.
-But a number of independent reports predict that even conservative figures allow that the UK for example, would not need any LNG imports at all for several decades thanks to shale.
+A. We hope to see the first concrete results of actual European resources shortly.
+But a number of independent reports predict that even conservative figures means that the UK for example, would not need any LNG imports at all for several decades thanks to shale.
 Importing energy is exporting money.

 B.Similarly, predictions of Polish shale resources show a resource equal to over a hundred years at existing gas levels and several decades even accounting for a total substitution of coal with natural gas

-C.Poland, France, Germany and the Ukraine may well have substantial volumes of gas available to export throughout the EU or even beyond.
+C.Poland, France, Germany, Spain, Netherlands and the Ukraine may well have substantial volumes of gas available to export throughout the EU.

 Myth 8: Shale uses a lot of water

 A. Shale does use a lot of water.
-But compared to what?
+The question is, compared to what?
 The 18,000 cubic metres of water needed for drilling a well with a life span of up to ten years is equal to the volume used to irrigate a 3 hectare corn field in one season or an 18 hole golf course in one month.

-B. The entire volume of water used, over a projected life span of 10 years at the Cuadrilla Resources’ well in Lancashire UK is less than half of the water lost through leaking pipes in Manchester every two days.
+B. The entire volume of water used, over a projected life span of 10 years at the Cuadrilla Resources’ well in Lancashire UK, is less than half of the water lost through leaking pipes in Manchester in one day.

 C. In Louisiana USA, several hundred shale wells use less than one half of one percent of total water resources.

 D. Estimates from Quebec predict a shale impact of 2.4% of water resources compared to 4% of all water used in the province’s car wash industry.